-In this section, we discuss the technical details of the algorithm.
-In particular, the boundary integral equation formulation and its discretization, the new version of FMM and how it is applied to the BEM, the Krylov subspace method, the mesh generation, and the system set up are discussed in order.
+In this chapter, we discuss the technical details of the algorithm.
+In particular, the boundary integral equation formulation and its discretization, the adaptive new version of FMM and how it is applied to the BEM, the Krylov subspace method, and the mesh generation.